Couple rescued from desert near California's Joshua Tree National Park after running out of water

 A search and rescue helicopter crew was dispatched on June 9, when temperatures reached triple digits, to the area known as Painted Canyon and found the couple huddled in a dry creek bed, the office said.

 A video posted online by the Sheriff’s Office shows the helicopter hovering above the couple lying on the desert floor, with the man trying to shield her with his body from the blazing sun and wind.
-The couple were then hoisted into the helicopter one by one.
+The man and woman were then hoisted into the helicopter one by one.

 The couple was flown to a landing zone where an aeromedical helicopter rushed the woman to a hospital “due to her severe condition,” according to Riverside County Sheriff’s Office Aviation Unit’s Rescue 9 post.
 The man was transported to a local hospital by ambulance, the sheriff’s office told SFGATE.